haoliuhoward/undercoverPolicing/README.md

 7. Navigate your terminal into the folder with the code you wish to run (e.g., `cd fig2/`).
 8. Run the code with `python fig2.py`.

+*Note*: Some figures rely on third party APIs (like contextily).
+You may find it difficult to perfectly replicate Figure 2 if the map tile servers change which tile themes are available.
+Some users, upon trying to replicate Figure 2, have reported different (but geographically accurate) background tiles from those in the manuscript.

 Citations
 ---